The Band Members

 Jamie has been piping with TBWAP&D since 2012.

-Doug has been piping with TBWAP&D since 2014.
+Stephen has been piping with TBWAPD since 2018.

 Doug began his career in the senior service, (the Royal Canadian Navy), and played with H.M.C.S.
 Donnacona band in Montreal, beginning in 1960.
 Doug retired from the pipe band world in the late 60’s but heard the call and chose to jump back in, in 2004 with the Toronto Shriner’s Pipe Band as well as the Kilwinning Pipes and Drums where he occasionally took up the mace as Drum Major.
 Doug’s career then took him to the Toronto Scottish Regiment Pipes and Drums where he met many of the players he is now with, in the TBWAP&D. Doug briefly left the Toronto Scottish to play with York Regional Police and the Grey & Simcoe Foresters before returning to the Toronto Scottish.
 Doug currently splits his duties between the TBWA Pipes & Drums and the Toronto Scottish PB.